smeteo/Data_Science_and_Machine_Learning/5. Natural Language Processing/3. Women's Clothing Sentiment Analysis Project/.ipynb_checkpoints/Readme-checkpoint.md

 ### Data
 The data is a collection of 22641 Rows and 10 column variables.
 Each row includes a written comment as well as additional customer information.
+Kaggle source : [https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)

 Also each row corresponds to a customer review, and includes the variables:

 Feature Information:

 Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed.

 Age: Positive Integer variable of the reviewers age.

 Title: String variable for the title of the review.

 Review Text: String variable for the review body.

 Rating: Positive Ordinal Integer variable for the product score granted by the customer from 1 Worst, to 5 Best.